susanyang17/doc/tutorial/overview.md

 # Prerequisite
-To better understand this article and how tutorial project works, we assume you have basic konwledge of Java EE web components (JSP and servlet) and HTML.
+To better understand this article and how tutorial project works, we assume you have basic knowledge of Java EE web components (JSP and servlet) and HTML.